-- (3) If significant resistance to ventilation continues, the EMT-P may administer - (a) Vecuronium 0.05 mg/kg (2-5 mg) IVP
+(3) If significant resistance to ventilation continues, the Paramedic may administer

+(a) Vecuronium 0.05 mg/kg IVP.
+Maximum single dose is 10 mg.
+(NEW '14)

 PRE-SEDATION MUST BE PROVIDED WHEN VECURONIUM IS ADMINISTERED TO A PATIENT WHO IS EITHER RESPONSIVE TO STIMULUS, OR WHO MAY BECOME RESPONSIVE TO STIMULUS DURING NEUROMUSCULAR BLOCKADE.
-USE OF VECURUNIUM REQUIRES FUNCTIONING END TIDAL ${\rm CO}2$ MONITORING.
-VECURONIUM MAY ONLY BE USED IF CONTINUOUS, BREATH TO BREATH, ETCO $2$ MONITORING CAN BE PROVIDED.
+USE OF VECURONIUM REQUIRES FUNCTIONING END TIDAL CO2 MONITORING.
+VECURONIUM MAY ONLY BE USED IF CONTINUOUS, BREATH TO BREATH, ETCO2 MONITORING CAN BE PROVIDED.

-- (b) Dose may be repeated in 4-6 minutes if necessary. - (c) Maintenance of Amnesia

-Follow above dosing of either etomidate or ketamine with required repeat dosing every 10-15 minutes.

-- (4) Continue to monitor oxygen saturation and ventilate to desired end tidal carbon dioxide. - (5) Obtain on-line medical direction if further problems present.
+- (b) Dose may be repeated in 4-6 minutes if necessary. - (c) Maintenance of Amnesia - Follow above dosing of either etomidate or ketamine with required repeat dosing every 10-15 minutes. - (4) Continue to monitor oxygen saturation and ventilate to desired end tidal carbon dioxide. - (5) Obtain on-line medical direction if further problems present.